rp42dev/OpenAI-Marketing-Assistant/README.md

         "3": {
             "name": "Write a Sales Letter in Story Form Using PAS Framework", "instructions": "Write a sales letter in the form of a story using the Problem-Agitate-Solution (PAS) framework.
 The story should address the problem identified in Tasks 1 and 2 and demonstrate how the product or service can provide a solution."
-        }
+        },
+        "4": {
+            "name": "Create a Landing Page for the Product or Service", "instructions": "Create a landing page for the product or service that includes a headline, subheadline, call-to-action, and any other relevant information.
+The landing page should be designed to convert visitors into leads or customers."
+        },
+        "5": {
+            "name": "Develop a Lead Magnet to Capture Email Addresses", "instructions": "Develop a lead magnet that provides value to the target audience and captures email addresses.
+The lead magnet should be related to the product or service and encourage visitors to sign up for more information."
+        },
+        "6": {
+            "name": "Create a Follow-Up Email Sequence",
+            "instructions": "Create a follow-up email sequence that nurtures leads and encourages them to take the desired action.
+The sequence should include a series of emails that provide value, build trust, and address objections."
+        },
+        "7": {
+            "name": "Design a Facebook Ad Campaign",
+            "instructions": "Design a Facebook ad campaign that targets the defined audience and drives traffic to the landing page.
+The campaign should include ad copy, images, and targeting options that are relevant to the target audience."
+        },
+        "8": {
+            "name": "Task Correction",
+            "instructions": "Make corrections to the previous response based on user input" }
     }
 }